utsawk/Udacity-Self-Driving/CarND-LaneLines-P1/README.md

 ---

-### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+### List of code files
+1. P1.ipynb - main file with all the code and explanations
+2. challenge.ipynb - modifications to P1.ipynb specifically for the challenge video

+### 1. Steps taken for drawing lane lines.

-My pipeline consists of the following steps:
+The pipeline consists of the following steps:
 1. Converting image to HSV format: This allows easy application of color masks in step 2.
 2. Isolate the yellow and white lines in the image: The resulting figure is shown below in hsv color format.
 ![alt text][image1]